iOS 14: What you need to know about the latest Apple iOS update

 - iPhone XS and iPhone XS Max

 - iPhone 11 Pro and iPhone 11 Pro Max

-When will the latest iOS version be released?
+When was the latest iOS version released?

 How many GB is the new iOS 14?

 The iOS 14 update is 2.76 GB on an iPhone 11, but like we said above, you’ll need a few extra gigabytes for your iPhone to update and run properly.

 How long does iOS 14 take to download and install?

 Depending on your internet speed, it’s going to take you from 5 to 15 minutes to download the iOS 14, and another 10-20 minutes to install it.
 However, some users have reported their iOS update to take a couple hours, so make sure you have time on your hands before you start.